Musee des Arts Et Metiers

 Mini-calculator based on crowd levels by day and time.

 This day is usually calmer than average.
-This slot has a higher chance of a comfortable visit: Pre-evening transition.
+This slot has a higher chance of a comfortable visit: Closed most days; busy on Thursdays.
+Weather is currently not ideal: clear ☀️.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded